mflova/mflova-coding-guidelines/python/speed_up/pandas.md

     adding a `aggfunc`.
 However, it can be also considered more dangerous as more operations might be applied
 - `pd.crosstab`: Build a table to see how two variables are correlated.
 It takes array-like or series as index, columns and values.
-Then, an aggregation function can be passed as input argument.
+By default, this will compute the count of the values, but I can provide any aggregation function
 - `melt`: Opposite as `pivot`.
 It allows to move some columns as values (see images online to understand it better).
 - `groupby`: Meant to group the information acccording to some criteria, apply an